jsmontesinos/grafana-nginx-rabbitmq/README.md

 To test it, a sample project has been included in order to obtain some metrics.
 The project just get request from nginx, route them through an express app, and this app enqueue these json messages to a queue.

-To setup the project benchmark, just run:
+To setup the targeted project, just run:

 ```
 docker-compose up